Accident Towing Phoenix AZ | 24/7 Recovery & Storage

 👉 Use our Tow Price Calculator for a base estimate, or call (602) 377-0036 to speak with a dispatcher who can give you an exact quote based on your accident details.
 You can also send photos of the scene for a more accurate assessment.

-Safety First When You’re Stuck on Phoenix Freeways
+Safety on Phoenix Freeways

-If your vehicle breaks down or is disabled along a Phoenix freeway, your safety comes first.
-When it’s safe, carefully steer as far onto the shoulder as possible, put the vehicle in park, set the parking brake, and turn on your hazard lights.
+If your vehicle is disabled on a Phoenix freeway shoulder, your safety comes first.
+Steer as far onto the shoulder as possible, put the vehicle in park, set the parking brake, and turn on hazard lights.
 Avoid standing next to traffic or in live lanes.
+If traffic is heavy or visibility is low, it is often safer to stay buckled inside the vehicle with hazard lights on until help arrives.

-You can’t leave a vehicle on the shoulder for long.
+You cannot leave a vehicle on the shoulder for long.
 DPS or local police may have it towed and impounded in just a few hours.
 If you must leave temporarily for safety, leave a note on the dash with the time and your phone number, and call the non-emergency line to let them know a tow truck from Freeway Towing & Storage is on the way.

 Call now for towing in Phoenix: (602) 377-0036.